oVirt/ovirt-openshift-extensions/README.md

   - k8s 1.9 (possibly working on 1.8, untested)
   - Every k8s minion name should match its VM name

-# Build in a container
-Building is done in dedicated containers, or can be done manually:
-Make targets for containers:
+# Make targets
-- `make container-flexdriver`   - installs the flexdriver in a container
-- `make container-provisioner`  - installs the provisioner in acontainer
-- `make container` - build all containers

-# Build locally
 There are few make targets for building the artifacts:
 - `make deps`      - get and install the project dependencies
-- `make build-flex` - build the flexdriver in local
-- `make build-provisioner` - build the provisioner
-- `make build` - build the flexvolume driver and provisioner
+- `make build`     - build the flexvolume driver and provisioner binaries
-- `make quick-container` - creates the container for the provisioner, with a tag derived from `git describe`
 - `make rpm`       - builds and rpm from the previously created binaries
+- `make container` - creates the containers

 # Sources
 - [flexvolume plugin page on openshift](https://docs.openshift.org/latest/install_config/persistent_storage/persistent_storage_flex_volume.html)